Gilead Sciences (GILD) Received its Third Buy in a Row

-After Raymond James and Cowen & Co. gave Gilead Sciences (NASDAQ: GILD) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
-Analyst Salim Syed maintained a Buy rating on Gilead Sciences today and set a price target of $81.00.
-The company’s shares closed last Monday at $70.96.
+After Raymond James and Mizuho Securities gave Gilead Sciences (NASDAQ: GILD) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
+Analyst Phil Nadeau maintained a Buy rating on Gilead Sciences today and set a price target of $80.00.
+The company’s shares closed last Monday at $75.40.

-According to TipRanks.com, Syed is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -8.8% and a 43.3% success rate.
-Syed covers the Healthcare sector, focusing on stocks such as Atara Biotherapeutics, Coherus Biosciences, and Unity Biotechnology.
+According to TipRanks.com, Nadeau is a 4-star analyst with an average return of 5.2% and a 49.3% success rate.
+Nadeau covers the Healthcare sector, focusing on stocks such as Phasebio Pharmaceuticals, Alexion Pharmaceuticals, and BioMarin Pharmaceutical.

-Gilead Sciences has an analyst consensus of Moderate Buy, with a price target consensus of $76.47, an 8.7% upside from current levels.
+Currently, the analyst consensus on Gilead Sciences is a Moderate Buy with an average price target of $76.47, an 8.7% upside from current levels.
 In a report issued on February 18, RBC Capital also maintained a Buy rating on the stock with a $86.00 price target.

 See today’s analyst top recommended stocks >>